 R12: Work-Life Balance

-Software development is intellectually engaging and easy to lose yourself in.
-Remote work blurs the line between office and home.
+Software is intellectually engaging and easy to lose yourself in.
+Remote work blurs office and home.
 But a career lasts 40+ years.
-You cannot sprint a marathon.
 Sustainable pace wins.

-Regular weeks should be sustainable.
-Consistent 60+ hour weeks, working every weekend, no time for learning or hobbies - these are red flags.
+Extra effort is justified for launches, critical production bugs, career-defining opportunities.
+Crunch happens - it should be the exception.
+Consistent 60+ hour weeks, every weekend, no time for learning or hobbies are red flags.
 Rested developers write better code.
 Quality beats quantity of hours.

 flowchart LR